 Digital SLR cameras (or DSLRs for short) are among the best of the best: they have the largest sensors, the most megapixels, and the highest quality selection of lenses.
 Below we break down the leading DSLRs on the market in 2016 using three categories: full frame (professional), semi-pro, and entry level.
 Full-frame DSLRs have the largest image sensors but also are the bulkiest and most expensive.
 Semi-pro and entry-level DSLRs (called DX for Nikon and APS-C for Canon) have smaller image sensors but still can create outstanding images and cost considerably less.
-No matter your price range, there are great options and image and video quality continue to improve year after year.
-For more on this category, we’ve also written about the best entry-level DSLRs.
+No matter your price range, there are great options and image and video quality continue to improve each year.
+For more information, see our DSLR comparison table and buying advice below the picks.

 Category: Full frame